Upcoming Clinical Dietetics Online & Hybrid Courses

 Available Semesters

-Spring/Summer 2024 - Hybrid
+Spring/Summer 2026 - Hybrid

 CD 690 - Research Method Clin Diet Description

 This class provides an overview of research methods for undertaking research and program evaluation within food and nutrition organizations and systems.
-Students will acquire competencies in evaluating the scientific and clinical merit of published research, identify gaps in reviewed literature and use the literature review in crafting a research question.
+Students will acquire competencies in evaluating the scientific and clinical merit of published research, identify gaps in reviewed literature, and use the literature review in crafting a research question.
 Prerequisite: Admission to the clinical dietetics program.

 Available Semesters

-Winter 2024 - Online
+Winter 2026 - Online

 CD 693 - Master's Project Description

 Group research projects will be performed under the supervision of a faculty member and an approved mentor.
 A literature review, HSIRB determination, paper, and poster presentation are required.
 Students enroll in the one-credit course for three consecutive semesters for a total of three credits of CD 693 over three semesters.
-Prerequisites: Admission to the clinical dietetics program, CD 690 (may be taken concurrently), and completion of the Responsible Conduct of Research Training within last three years.
+Prerequisites: Admission to the clinical dietetics program, CD 690 (may be taken concurrently), and completion of the Responsible Conduct of Research Training within the last three years.

 Available Semesters

-Winter 2024 - Hybrid
+Winter 2026 - Hybrid

-Spring/Summer 2024 - Hybrid
+Spring/Summer 2026 - Hybrid

 CD 695 - Thesis Research in CD Description

 Original research in an area of clinical dietetics.
 Work will be performed under the supervision of the graduate committee chair and/or mentor.
 A written thesis or publication and a public oral presentation are required.
 Credits one to six with at least six credits required.
-Prerequisites: Admission to the clinical dietetics program, CD 690, and completion of the Responsible Conduct of Research Training within last three years.
+Prerequisites: Admission to the clinical dietetics program, CD 690, and completion of the Responsible Conduct of Research Training within the last three years.

 Available Semesters

-Winter 2024 - Online
+Winter 2026 - Online

-Spring/Summer 2024 - Online
+Spring/Summer 2026 - Online